 Hey there, my name is Sierra Bailey, thank you for seeing what I’m all about!
-I help solopreneurs, small business owners and individuals put their dreams into words, create a plan of action and make those goals come true.
+I help solopreneurs, small businesses, side hustlers and professionals create a plan, take action and create and implement systems to grow and thrive.

 Why do I do this?
 I’m so glad you asked!
-I founded a handmade jewelry business (Manic Trout) in 2003, and over the next 15 years, grew it to become a successful brand.
-Towards the end of this time, I experienced a major burn out and and through my own deep dive into discovering what my dreams actually were, I became obsessed with the goal setting process.
-Because that’s really what goal setting is all about.
-The process.
+I had founded a handmade jewelry business (Manic Trout) in 2003, and over the next 15 years, grew it to become a successful brand.
+I accomplished everything I hoped and dreamed with it and that’s when the trouble started.
+I knew I wanted to move on, but had no idea how.
+I felt trapped and bored and was as you can imagine, have a great deal of anxiety about work.
+Towards the end of this time, I experienced a major burn out and felt more isolated than ever running my own show.

-In the midst of this obsession, I discovered that I excelled at helping other people figure out their big picture goals in their lives and businesses.
-I had the ability to show them how to implement systems, become more productive and not to be overwhelmed by what it would take to get to where they wanted to be.
-As I slowly began to think about pivoting, I started this as a side gig while still running my jewelry company.
-I took on a few clients through recommendations from friends and received such amazing feedback from them of our work together that I new this was the next chapter in my life.
+I also had the ability to show them how to implement systems, become more productive and not to be overwhelmed by what it would take to get to where they wanted to be.
+As I slowly began to think about pivoting, I started this as a side gig while closing my jewelry company.
+I took on a few clients through recommendations from friends and received such amazing feedback from them of our work together that I knew this was the next chapter in my life.

-When I am not helping people crush their goals, I am volunteering with the National MS Society for which I am the chair of the BP MS 150 Austin Committee.
-In my down time, I can be found with my nose in a book, writing, meditating, working out or in the midst of a jigsaw puzzle, as there is always one in progress in my house.
+When I am not working or volunteering, I can be found with my nose in a book, working out or listening to podcasts while making my way through a jigsaw puzzle, as there is always one in progress in my house.
 I live in Austin, TX with my sassy Rat Terrier, Faye, and my jujitsu obsessed husband, Adam Fujawa.